-The qualifying exam is given twice yearly: once prior to the start of the fall semester and again within the first two weeks of the start of the second semester.
+The qualifying exam is given twice yearly: once prior to the start of the fall semester and again within the first two weeks of the start of the spring semester.
 The exam will consist of one day each on Part 1 (classical physics/mathematical methods, electromagnetism, and statistical physics) and Part 2 (quantum physics and statistical physics).

-Students who enter with advanced standing (e.g., an MS degree or equivalent completion of all the first-year courses) may take the exam at the first opportunity after entering the program.
+Students who enter with a Master of Science degree from a U.S. institution may take the exam at the first opportunity after entering the program.
 Students who successfully pass both Part 1 and Part 2 of the qualifying exam on entry are exempted from the first-year courses except for Principles of Experimental Physics (PHYS 5318), which all students must take.